2nd Covid wave poses threat to India's economic recovery: Moody's

-New Delhi, April 13 (IANS) The second wave of infections presents a risk to Moody's growth forecast for India as the reimposition of virus management measures will curb economic activity and could dampen market and consumer sentiment.
+New Delhi: The second wave of infections presents a risk to Moody's growth forecast for India as the reimposition of virus management measures will curb economic activity and could dampen market and consumer sentiment.

 Moody's said retail and recreation activity across India had dropped by 25 per cent as of 7 April compared with 24 February, according to Google mobility data.
 This was mirrored in the Reserve Bank of India's March consumer confidence survey which showed a deterioration in perceptions of the economic situation and expectations of decreased spending on nonessential items.